Resource Center

 Non-exempt employees in Texas are not salaried; they are considered hourly workers and are entitled to at least the federal minimum wage.
 Categorizing employees correctly is crucial, as failing to compensate non-exempt employees adequately for their overtime work would be a violation of Texas overtime laws.

 Exempt employees are not eligible for overtime pay.
-To qualify for this category, individuals must earn more than $684 per week or $35,568 per year and execute one of the following FLSA overtime exemption duties:
+To qualify for this category, individuals must earn more than $844 per week ($43,888 annually) and execute one of the following FLSA overtime exemption duties:

 Executive Employees